-The “sonic boom” of sound studies in the humanities, particularly in literary studies, calls for a new approach to “listening” to a text, especially when the text was written prior to recorded sound.
+The entrance of sound studies in the humanities, particularly in literary studies, calls for a new approach to “listening” to a text, especially when the text was written prior to recorded sound.

 The Walden Soundscape project is my effort to share the sounds at Walden Pond in Concord, MA with any interested reader of Henry David Thoreau’s Walden in the form of an immersive website experience.
-I’m recording sounds at the pond in all four seasons, and creating companion stop-motion animation videos of a walk around the pond in each season (go for a guided walk).
+I’ve recorded sounds at the pond in all four seasons, and created companion stop-motion animation videos that offer users a guided walk around the pond in each season (go for a guided walk).
 The sound map offers users a space for self-guided exploration sounds and images collected at Walden, and provides students new to sound studies some terms and listening exercises to aid in aural analysis.
 The podcast is an ongoing part of the project that includes listening exercises, some biographical and historical context, and interviews with Thoreau scholars.

 This project calls attention to the musicality of Thoreau’s philosophy and writing, and serves to immerse readers of Walden in the visual and sonic landscape of the pond and surrounding woods.
 It is a companion website to my dissertation on the impact of sound and sonic vibrations on the American Transcendentalists, who were interested in maintaining harmony with nature (in a musical sense of active, reciprocal participation) and who understood music to be an experience not limited to the hearing world.